Skip to content

 Installation

-This library is available on Maven Central for universal access without authentication starting from v1.6.0.
+This library is available on Maven Central for universal access without authentication.

 Step 1.
 Configure Repository